 For us, the beer we like to drink depends on the experience, the atmosphere and the company.
 The malty Stand-up Brown is a great companion for a fall BBQ and the hoppiness of a cold Bocephus pairs perfectly with spicy Mexican cuisine.
 Our Angus Stout is delightful in a snowstorm and the quaffable 9 Mile Ale is a refreshing respite from our hot prairie summers.

 Our beer is like our children – its tough for us to play favourites.
 But, have fun, play around and try our beer in different ways and settings.
 We are confident you will develop your own favourites very soon.

 As for food, well, we have a limited in-house menu, have been known to host the occasional food truck and are surrounded by a number of resto-neighbours hitting it out of the park!
 If you want to order takeout and enjoy it alongside your glass of beer, be our guest!

 As we have grown, we have been very fortunate to have some kick ass places showcasing a pint of 9 Mile Legacy alongside a wonderful meal.
-Check out our friends at Odd Couple, Drift Cafe and Vista Lounge, The Hollows, Calories Restaurant, Prairie Harvest Cafe, UNA Pizzeria, Winston's English Pub, Flint Saloon, The Yard & Flagon Pub, The Rook & Raven Pub, Leopold's Tavern, Nosh Eatery & Tap and Congress Beer House, Bon Temps Cafe and, soon, the new lounge at the Willows Golf and Country Club - for good times and great beer.
+Check out our friends at Odd Couple, Drift Cafe and Vista Lounge, Calories Restaurant, Prairie Harvest Cafe, UNA Pizzeria, Winston's English Pub, Flint Saloon, The Yard & Flagon Pub, The Rook & Raven Pub, Leopold's Tavern, Nosh Eatery & Tap, Congress Beer House, Bon Temps Cafe and, soon, the new lounge at the Willows Golf and Country Club - for good times and great beer.

 You will soon receive an email confirming your subscription.